Responding to HTTP requests

 - fetching initial page data for, for example, React server rendering,

-- interacting with the party from environments that don’t support WebSockets,
+- interacting with the room from environments that don’t support WebSockets,

 - using parties as webhook endpoints for third-party services,